DVI to VGA Cable Adapter - F/M

 Product ID: DVIVGAFM

-The DVIVGAFM DVI to VGA Cable Adapter converts a DVI male connector to a VGA male connector, allowing you to connect devices with VGA output to a DVI input port.
+The DVIVGAFM DVI-A to VGA Display Adapter (F/M) is used to convert a DVI male connector to a VGA male connector.

 The StarTech.com Advantage